 Suitable for couples, with/without a small child, this is a well-appointed modern apartment within the outstanding Compass Point complex just 500 yards from Carbis Bay's turquoise waters and sandy beach.
-Leave the car in the secure garage and hop on the coastal line train which leaves Carbis Bay station at regular reaching St Ives in under five minutes!
+Leave the car in the secure garage and hop on the coastal line train which leaves Carbis Bay station at regular times, reaching St Ives in under five minutes!
 Carbis Bay village has its own local grocery store, a supermarket, three restaurants and a pub.
 If you fancy being wined and dined in style, the Carbis Bay Hotel with its beautiful views is just above the beach so a very short distance from your apartment.

 Historic and picturesque St Ives, nearby, is a huge draw for families, surfers, artists, those seeking fine dining.
 It suits all ages, all tastes and budgets.
 "He who is tired of St Ives is tired of life".
 The Carbis Bay Hotel overlooks the beach and is a haven of peace.

 Hardwood flooring, double leather sofa bed, flatscreen TV/DVD, dining table and chairs, patio doors to enclosed private courtyard with outdoor dining furniture.

 Fully fitted kitchen, gas hob and electric oven, fridge/freezer, washer/ dryer, dishwasher, microwave, patio doors to front enclosed yard with outdoor dining furniture.

 Double bed on impressive brass bedstead, wardrobes, art deco antique finish on lamps, mirrors and artwork, patio doors leading to enclosed courtyard.

 bath, separate shower, WC, basin and heated towel rail

 gas central heating, towels provided, enclosed patios, access to complex's communal sun patio which has superb sea views, secure garage parking for average size car: 4.7m length, 1.9m height, 2.10m width